 Any of these schemaNames are valid for use in the Demo Study.

 To find the names of the queries associated with a particular schema, click on the schemaName of interest.
 You will see a list of queries and tables, both user-defined and built-in.
 These are the queryNames you can use with this schemaName in this container.Example

 .
 For the Demo Study example, click on the study

-You will see a list of User-Defined Queries
+You will see a list of queries such as:

 The last (optional) step is to find the appropriate viewName

 associated with your chosen queryName.
 To see the custom grids associated with a query, click on the query of interest, and then click view data

 .
 This will take you to a grid view of the query.
 Finally, click the (Grid Views)